faridarif/faridarif.github.io/all_collections/_posts/2023-07-09-Configure-LAMP-on-RedHat-Linux.md

 categories: [Web Development]
 ---

-**Note : The scope of this LAMP configuration guide is RedHat Linux operating system.
-The command or path of the file might be vary depending on Linux distribution (Linux distro) that you are using.
-Other Linux distro such as Ubuntu, might have different path of *php.ini* file.
-This configuration guide will assume that you are familiar with basic Linux command and have a basic understanding of dynamic website.**
+**Note : The scope of this LAMP configuration guide is the RedHat Linux operating system.
+The command or path of the file might vary depending on the Linux distribution (Linux distro) that you are using.
+Other Linux distro such as Ubuntu, might have different paths for the *php.ini* file.
+This configuration guide will assume that you are familiar with basic Linux commands and have a basic understanding of dynamic websites.**

 LAMP is an acronym that stands for Linux, Apache, MySQL/MariaDB, and PHP.
 It is a popular and widely-used technology stack for web development, especially in the open-source community.